 We are a foundation stone for the arts and entertainment industry in the UK.
 Your donation will allow us to continue programming emerging artists, giving them the space and freedom to take risks.
 It will enable us to continue championing artists and offering our facilities in-kind, so that they can fully develop their work and be given the best chance of long-term success.

-Importantly, your donation will allow us to retain the experienced team to build our festival operation next year and provide the expertise, time and guidance to those we support and train.
+Importantly, your donation will allow us to retain the experienced team to build our festival operation next year and keep Pleasance London running.
+To provide the expertise, time and guidance to those we support and train.

 Young people face a bigger challenge in starting careers than ever before.
 Your donation will allow us to provide an environment where those young people will gain valuable experience, build their self-confidence and provide them with essential job opportunities.

-Ultimately, your donation will allow us to create the festival experience in 2021 that you know and love, once again transforming classrooms, chapels and carparks into some of the most iconic spaces at the Festival Fringe.
+Ultimately, your donation will allow us to keep Pleasance London open and create the Edinburgh Festival Fringe experience in 2022 that you know and love, once again transforming classrooms, chapels and carparks into some of the most iconic spaces at the Festival Fringe.

 Does the charity have a financial reserve?

 Yes, we did, and it took 16 years to establish this safety net.
-However, the closure will exhaust that reserve by the end of the year.
-This leaves us with an uncertain future, with many months of costs to cover in order to remount the festival and restart the Pleasance.
+However, the closure has exhausted that reserve.
+This leaves us with an uncertain future, with many months of costs to cover in order to remount the festival and continue the Pleasance.
 In the meantime, we are doing everything we can to stabilise further losses and reduce costs.
-With your help, we can reopen and begin selling tickets once again.
+With your help, we can remain open and sell tickets once again.

 Has the Pleasance received any emergency funding during lockdown?

 Yes, we have applied for the emergency funds that we are eligible for and are very grateful for the support received so far from Arts Council England, Islington Council, and the Scottish Government's Pivotal Enterprise Resilience Fund.
-These total £165,000, less than 20% of what we have lost.
-In addition, 80% of the Trust’s staff are currently furloughed under the Coronavirus Job Retention Scheme.
+These total £415,000, less than half of what we have lost.
+In addition, 80% of the Trust’s staff were placed on furlough under the Coronavirus Job Retention Scheme between April and October.
 We continue to seek further funding to help us recover.